From Youth to Adulthood, The Fight to End HIV Stigma and Build Support

-Youth Power Up for A Stigma-Free Future was this year’s theme for the 10th Anniversary of the International Conference on Stigma hosted at Howard University on Friday, November 22nd.
-We wanted to encourage and engage youth from across Washington, DC, and throughout the United States.
+Just a few years ago, Youth Power Up for A Stigma-Free Future served as the theme for the 10th Anniversary of the International Conference on Stigma hosted at Howard University.

-We understand the rates of new HIV infections continue to disproportionally impact youth.
-The conference program committee is working to increase youth participation at all levels of the conference: planning and implementation.
+We understand the rates of new HIV infections continue to disproportionately impact youth.
+The conference program committee is working to increase youth participation at all levels of the conference (both planning and implementation.)

 The sole objective of the International Conference on Stigma is to build collective power for individuals, organizations, providers, and communities in addressing and combatting health-related stigma.